Baby’s first bath – how to bathe a newborn

 Use mild products

 As your newborn adjusts to life outside of the womb, her skin starts to form a protective barrier called the acid mantle.
 For baby's first few baths, some mums choose to stick to just warm plain water to avoid irritating her delicate skin.
-When you decide it’s time for more than that, look for products with natural ingredients that are extra gentle on your baby’s skin.
+When you decide it’s time for more than that, look for baby bath products with natural ingredients that are extra gentle on your baby’s skin.

 Try sensory learning in the bath